This article aims to summarize 9 unique characteristics (abilities) displayed by experts that differentiate them and represent the expertise.

 One of the key ability that differentiates experts from the novice is that of meta-skills which guide experts to monitor, adjust and analyze one’s thinking, learning, and knowledge during problem-solving.
 Further experts are found to be more learning goals oriented than non-experts and knows how to set the learning goals based on the available resources (Bereiter & Scardamalia, 1993).

 As per Dreyfus &Dreyfus (1986), experts don’t apply rules or uses any maxims or guidelines.
 He rather has an intuitive grasp of situations based on his deep tacit understanding.
 One key aspect of this level is that individual relies on intuition and analytical approach is used only in new situations or unrecognized problems not earlier experienced.
 Experience-based deep understanding provides him very fluid performance.
-At this stage skills becomes automatic that even expert is not aware of it.
-Based on priori experience, they can even come up with solution for new never experienced before situations (DiBello, Lehman, Missldine, 2011).
+At this stage, skills become automatic that even expert is not aware of it.
+Based on priori experience, they can even come up with the solution for new never experienced before situations (DiBello, Lehman, Missldine, 2011).

 As a training strategist and training professional, you may need to know the characteristics of experts, translate those characteristics into the jobs of the target employee groups and then scale it back to define ‘desired proficiency’ expected in a given job.
 This will help you to develop higher-order training objectives and performance goals for the group.